pkardas/notes/books/python-architecture-patterns/notes.md

 When a user wants to make the system do something, we represent their request as a command.
 That command should modify a single aggregate and either succeed or fail in totality.
 Any other bookkeeping, cleanup and notification we need to do can happen via an event.
-We don;t require the event handlers to succeed in order for the command to be successful.
+We don't require the event handlers to succeed in order for the command to be successful.

 We raise events about an aggregate after we persist our state to the database.
 It is OK for events to fail independently from the commands that raised them.